...

 For example, attempting a headstand without first building up the strength and alignment in the shoulders and core can be dangerous and ineffective.

 To avoid this mistake, it’s important to include preparatory poses that help to build strength, flexibility, and proper alignment.
 These preparatory poses should be accessible to all levels of students and gradually build towards the more complex pose.
-The Online Yoga Genie Lesson Planner provides several preparatory poses for each of the 3000+ yoga poses.

-Not Using The Online Yoga Lesson Planner
+Mistake 29: Not Using An Online Yoga Lesson Planner

-Hmmm, okay, you got me.
 Mistake number “29” was a bit of a self-serving one for me to add to the list.
 I do, however, believe that it is a mistake not to use a yoga lesson planning tool like my Online Yoga Lesson Planner.

-It will save you time and give you access to thousands of yoga poses, breathing exercises, mudras, and mantras.
-You can draw yoga poses on paper, and use the Yoga Lesson Planner – it’s not a case of needing to choose one method over the other.
+A Yoga Lesson Planning Tool will save you time and give you access to thousands of yoga poses, breathing exercises, mudras, and mantras.
+You can draw yoga poses on paper, and use a Yoga Lesson Planning Tool – it’s not a case of needing to choose one method over the other.

 The Complete List Of 29 Common Yoga Sequencing Mistakes: Free Infographic That You Can Download Or Bookmark